FCG-labs/atflee_react-native-charts-wrapper/README.md

 fixed labels anchored to the left and right edges of the chart.
 The labels show the formatted values at the current visible range boundaries and update automatically as you pan or zoom.
-Padding is added on the sides and above the axis line so the text does not touch the chart edges, and the helper ensures the values remain visible while scrolling or zooming.
+Padding is added on the sides and above the axis line so the text does not touch the chart edges.
+The chart automatically adds bottom padding equal to the label height so the overlay never obstructs the data, and the helper keeps the values visible while scrolling or zooming.

 ```jsx
 <LineChart